Loading...

 Portion Control

-Start by reducing the quantity of biltong you consume in one sitting.
-Smaller portions will have a lesser impact on your glucose levels.
+Start by reducing the portion size of biltong you consume.
+Smaller portions will introduce less glucose into your system at once.

 Pair with Fiber-Rich Foods